- About Us

 - PTD/PID Circular

 IPW 2017 to be held in Ghana

-The two new Subregional Coordinators of the Prolinnova platforms in West & Central Africa and in Eastern & Southern Africa will be joining the IPW, and a major focus in the meeting will be on strengthening policy dialogue to create enabling conditions for farmer-led research and development.
+The two new Subregional Coordinators of the Prolinnova platforms in West & Central Africa and in Eastern & Southern Africa will be introduced and welcomed into the Prolinnova family.
+A major focus in the meeting will be on strengthening policy dialogue to create enabling conditions for farmer-led research and development.